Clastify logo

 Compare beryllium and boron:

 Boron loses a 2p electron.
 A 2p electron is higher in energy than a 2s electron, and the 2s electrons shield it slightly more from the nucleus.
-So although boron has a greater nuclear charge than beryllium, it takes less energy to remove boron’s outer electron.
-The drop shows that the p sublevel is higher in energy than the s sublevel in the same main energy level.
+So even though boron has a greater nuclear charge than beryllium, it takes less energy to remove boron’s outer electron.
+This drop shows that the p sublevel is at a higher energy than the s sublevel in the same main energy level.

 Group 15 to group 16: paired-electron repulsion